HomeLatest NewsGovTechPM Narendra Modi launches India Post Payments Bank for doorstep banking services

 It will offer a 4 percent interest rate on savings accounts.
 India Post Payments Bank has teamed up with financial services providers like PNB and Bajaj Allianz Life Insurance for third-party products like loans and insurance, respectively.

 Of the 1.55 lakh post offices, about 1.30 lakh are located in rural areas.
-India Post Payments Bank is keen on tapping this network for expanding its efforts of financial inclusion and providing banking services to hitherto untapped market.
+India Post Payments Bank is keen on tapping this network for expanding its efforts of and providing banking services to hitherto untapped market.

 Get the day's headlines from Tech Observer straight in your inbox